Set Yourself Up For Success With Technology

 So a lot of people with neck pain will tend to wait too long to seek out additional medical help.

-Whether it be going to their primary care or the physical therapist, in this case, who can really help them find the cause of their neck pain and help transition them into healing and getting better and moving better quicker.
+Whether it be going to their primary care or a neck physical therapist, in this case, who can really help them find the cause of their neck pain and help transition them into healing and getting better and moving better quicker.

 A lot of people wait too long and what happens is when you wait too long, you have the opportunity for that neck pain to become chronic and kind of linger for a longer period of time, which makes the healing process that much worse.